-The Koli Tradition in Maharashtra
+The Koli Heritage in Maharashtra

 Jhulan Purnima in West Bengal

-In West Bengal, Raksha Bandhan falls at the same time as the Jhulan Purnima festival in which, the celebration is centered on the love between Radha and Krishna.
+In West Bengal, Raksha Bandhan falls at the same time as the Jhulan Purnima festival, in which the celebration is centered on the love between Radha and Krishna.
 On this day, the temples are adorned with flowers and swings, and idols of Radha and Krishna are placed on the swings and swung to and fro.
-However, Raksha Bandhan is also about rakhis but the day is also about devotional songs, dances love, and friendship, and therefore celebration goes far beyond the principles of family.
+However, Raksha Bandhan is also about rakhis, but the day is also about devotional songs, dances, love, and friendship, and therefore celebration goes far beyond the principles of family.

 Nariyal Poornima in the coastal regions